Homicide: Murder and Manslaughter

 - with intent to kill or cause grievous bodily harm (GBH).

 Where the act or omission occurred after 7 June 1996, death no longer needs to follow within a year and a day.
 Note however that the Attorney General's consent must be obtained before initiating proceedings, if

 - the injury alleged to have caused the death was sustained more than three years before the death occurred; or

-As these offences are highly sensitive, and to ensure consistency of approach, all cases in which a homicide prosecution is being considered where either death occurs more than 3 years after the original injury was sustained or after a person has previously been convicted of an offence committed in circumstances connected with the death require the approval of the Director of Public Prosecutions' Principal Legal Advisor prior to the obtaining of the Attorney General's consent.
+As these offences are highly sensitive, and to ensure consistency of approach, all cases in which a homicide prosecution is being considered where either death occurs more than 3 years after the original injury was sustained or after a person has previously been convicted of an offence committed in circumstances connected with the death should be referred to Area CCU Heads prior to the obtaining of the Attorney General's consent.

 Approval should be sought through Chief Crown Prosecutors/Heads of HQ Casework Divisions.
-A transcript of the sentence hearing of the original conviction should be included with any papers sent to the PLA as it will often contain comment relevant to the issue of double jeopardy.
+A transcript of the sentence hearing of the original conviction should be included with any papers sent to the Private Office Legal Team as it will often contain comment relevant to the issue of double jeopardy.